Skip to content

 The survey results concerning family and social environments have been announced in November 2010 and last month respectively.
 The results announced today regarding work was the last part of the whole survey.

-Highlights of the survey findings are available on WoC’s website (https://www.women.gov.hk).
+Highlights of the survey findings are available on WoC’s website (This link will open in a new windowhttps://www.women.gov.hkpdf).

 14 February, 2011 (Monday)